 Unique piece |

 The flower has real relief: it is not a flat engraved image, but a three-dimensional work that generates different shadows depending on the angle of the light.
-With a diameter of 9 mm, it is just big enough to be visible without dominating the lobe — a size that works well for both daily wear and occasions where a more discreet presence than hoop or dangle earrings is appropriate.
+At 9 mm in diameter, it is just visible enough without overpowering the earlobe — a size that works well for both daily wear and occasions where a more discreet presence than hoop or dangle earrings is desired.

-The contrast between the satin surface of the petals and the polished outer edge defines the flower visually without the need for stone or color: just silver, form, and light.
-When light grazes the button from the side, the embossed petals cast soft shadows that add depth to a piece of only 9 mm.
+The contrast between the satin surface of the petals and the polished outer edge visually defines the flower without the need for stones or color: just silver, form, and light.
+When light grazes the stud from the side, the embossed petals cast soft shadows that add depth to a piece only 9 mm in size.

-The floral design is formed by embossing: the silver is worked from the reverse side to create the volume of the petals from the inside out, preserving the mass of the metal without additional soldering.
-The satin surface is obtained after forming, by working the outer face with a texturizing tool to give the petals a matte texture.
-Finally, the edges of the button are polished with a polishing disc, creating the contrast of finishes that defines the piece.
+The floral design is created using repoussé: the silver is worked from the reverse to create the volume of the petals from the inside out, preserving the metal's mass without additional soldering.
+The satin surface is obtained after forming, by working the outer surface with a texturizing tool to give the petals a matte texture.

 -